 A ballerina whose defection from the Soviet Union gave Western stages a powerful dose of Russian dramatic intensity and technical fire.

-Born in 1937, Galina Samsova trained at the Bolshoi Ballet School in Moscow, where she absorbed the grand, expressive style that would define her career.
-In 1961, while on tour in Paris with the Bolshoi, she made the momentous decision to defect, a move that sent shockwaves through the dance world and opened a new chapter for her.
-She found a home with London's Festival Ballet (later English National Ballet), becoming its principal dancer and a star known for her passionate portrayals in classics like Giselle and Swan Lake.
+Galina Samsova defected from the Bolshoi Ballet in 1961 while on tour in Paris, a move that opened a new chapter for her career.
+Born in 1937, she trained at the Bolshoi Ballet School in Moscow, absorbing the grand, expressive style that defined her performances.
+She joined London's Festival Ballet as principal dancer, becoming a star in classics like Giselle and Swan Lake.
 Her dramatic power and formidable technique, particularly in fouetté turns, made her a standout.
-Later, she transitioned into leadership, serving as artistic director for the Scottish Ballet and the National Ballet of Canada, where she championed both classical repertoire and new works, shaping companies with her exacting standards.
+Later, as artistic director of the Scottish Ballet and the National Ballet of Canada, she championed both classical repertoire and new works, shaping companies with her exacting standards.

 1928–1945